algorandfoundation/puya-ts/docs/user-feedback/feedback/strings.md

 ### Option 4: Custom Class

 - I don't like not being able to use string literals
-- I don't like not being able to use `+` for concatenation (although I ackknowledge this is minor)
+- I don't like not being able to use `+` for concatenation (although I acknowledge this is minor)
 - This feels rather foreign and verbose

 ### Overall Feedback